prabakaranauc/MATLAB_ML/Basketball Player Positions Analysis/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.

 2. **Download Data**: Download the basketball player data (`basketballDataProcessed.csv`) and place it in the same directory as the MATLAB script.
+(This dataset is provided courtesy of MathWorks)

 3. **Run the Script**: Open MATLAB and run the `basketball_analysis.mlx` script.
 Ensure MATLAB is properly configured and all required toolboxes are installed.